 Pets that haven’t been fixed are also at greater risk of being lost, as they often want to run off looking for love.
 If your furry pal is intact, make that appointment ASAP.

 Even if Fido is really well-trained, it’s always safest to keep him leashed whenever you take him off your property.
 Better safe than sorry!

 Lost pet reports tend to go up significantly at certain times.
 Two of the biggest concerns are July 4th and New Years’ Eve, when the noise of fireworks frightens many pets, causing them to flee in fear.
 Thunderstorms can also scare our furry pals.
 Be extra careful at these times!

 This is a fairly new technology, and one we are thrilled to see.
 There are different types of these, so be sure to do some research before purchasing one.
 You’ll want to look at reviews, of course, but it’s also important to check options for subscription fees and perks.

 Do you want to learn more about microchipping?
-Contact us, your local animal clinic, today!
+Contact us, your local animal clinic in Lakewood Jacksonville, FL, today!